What is the specific advantage of v7 over standalone Nano Banana?

 Standalone Nano Banana gives you a model.
 Veras gives you a production environment inside your design app:

-• Gallery mode — browse all your renderings in one place, with favoriting and organizing tools to curate final selections.
+• Gallery mode: browse all your renderings in one place, with favoriting and organizing tools to curate final selections.
+Drag renders directly from the thumbnail strip to set them as your source image.

 None of this exists in the standalone model.
 You’d be stitching together multiple tools and manually tracking everything.